ethereum-optimism/optimism-tutorial/cross-dom-comm/README.md

 [You can read more details about this process here](https://community.optimism.io/docs/developers/bridge/messaging/).

+This tutorial focuses on sending and receiving messages.
+If you want to trace transactions, [see the tracing tutorial](../sdk-trace-tx/).

 ## Seeing it in action

 To show how this works we installed [a slightly modified version of HardHat's `Greeter.sol`](hardhat/contracts/Greeter.sol) on both L1 Goerli and Optimism Goerli.